-In 2008 the Truth and Justice Commission in Paraguay - which investigated abuses committed during the military regime of General Stroessner (1954-1989) and the transition to democracy up to 2003 - documented a series of violations of the rights of Indigenous Peoples, including access to land and the impact on other rights as a consequence.
-12 In 2011, CERD expressed concerns about the lack of measures to comply with the http://www.un.org/ga/search/view_doc.asp?symbol=E/C.19/2010/5.
-This report says that according to studies carried out by the General Directorate of Statistics, Surveys and Censuses of Paraguay in 2008 and 2002, Indigenous Peoples represent 2 per cent of the overall population of Paraguay and 31 per cent of the population in its western region, which includes the Chaco.
+In 2008 the Truth and Justice Commission in Paraguay - which investigated abuses committed during the military regime of General Stroessner (1954-1989) and the transition to democracy up to 2003 - documented a series of violations of the rights of Indigenous peoples, including access to land and the impact on other rights as a consequence.
+12 In 2011, the CERD expressed concerns about the lack of measures to comply with the recommendations of the Truth and Justice Commission to address racial discrimination against Indigenous People in Paraguay.
+The CERD also raised concern about the absence of a